In-patient luxury rehab center in Thailand

 Intermittent explosive disorder (IED): What to know about it?

-However, IED has a major impact on both the physical and mental health of an individual.
-Fortunately, the condition is manageable with a combination of therapy and medications.
+Treatment of the major impact on both the physical and mental health of IED to an individual is manageable with a combination of therapy and medication interventions.

 What is Intermittent explosive disorder?

-Intermittent explosive disorder is one of several impulse control disorders.
-This condition is indicated by sudden outbursts of aggression, rage, and violence.
-A person with IED responds to certain triggers in an excessively aggressive manner, but their behavior isn’t planned.
-They react with fits of rage and aggression impulsively.
+Intermittent explosive disorder is a type of impulse control disorder that is characterized by sudden outbursts of aggression, rage, and violence.
+The DSM 5 of the American Psychiatric Association further describes IED as frequent episodes of verbal or physical aggression that may or may not damage any properties and injure any individuals or animals involved due to failure to control aggressive impulses.
+It means that an individual with IED responds to certain triggers in an excessively aggressive manner, but their behavior isn’t planned.
+They react with fits of rage and aggression impulsively which is disproportionate to the situation.

 Some examples of IED include domestic abuse, road rage, and temper tantrums.
-This disorder causes significant distress in a person’s life and affects loved ones too.
-Also, IED has a harmful impact on physical health.
+This disorder causes significant distress in a person’s life and affects the people around them.
+IED also harm physical health.

 What is the cause of Intermittent explosive disorder?

 This disorder may begin in childhood or adolescence.
-Growing up in households where a child is subjected to or witnesses explosive behaviors and physical or verbal abuse can contribute to the development of IEDs.
-Children in those households may also develop post-traumatic stress disorder (PTSD).
-This is particularly important since PTSD and IED can correlate, according to a study from Comprehensive Psychiatry
+Growing up in households where a child is subjected to or witnesses explosive behaviors and physical or verbal abuse can contribute to the development of IED.
+According to a 2022 study published in the Pakistan Journal of Medical & Health Sciences by researcher Maryam Khan from SWPS University in Poland, parenting style is a crucial factor in a child’s development, and attitudes of indifference and harshness contribute to dysfunction among young adults.

 Additionally, the explosive disorder has a genetic component, and it can also develop due to differences in the function, structure, and chemistry of the brain.
 Some people have abnormalities in the brain areas that regulate inhibition and arousal.
 Persons with IED also have differences in levels of the neurotransmitter serotonin, which is composed differently in this disorder.